succinctlabs/network/GETTING_STARTED.md

 ## Step 3: Calibrate your prover

+Ensure you have cloned this repository to a GPU machine.

-Determine your expected throughput and bid amount.
+Then you need to determine your expected throughput and bid amount:

 ```sh
 cd bin/cli